FigBuild 2026

 The evidence gap

-- Doctors Primary user
+- Medical Staff Primary user

 Suspect damage but can't prove it.
 They need real-time brain data to justify game-altering calls. - Players Secondary user